Resumen

 - miscarriage, stillbirth, or neonatal death (congenital syphilis)

-- premature labour and intrauterine growth retardation (congenital syphilis)
+- premature labor and intrauterine growth retardation (congenital syphilis)

 - neonatal skin rash (congenital syphilis)